sumanakuppam/prjblockchain/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Setting Up the Environment
-To set up this project, below are required
+To set up this project, required are
 - Node.js (version 16 or later)
 - NPM or Yarn
 - A wallet extension (e.g., MetaMask)